Chinese Couple Reunites With Kidnapped Son 32 Years Later

 “This is the best gift I have ever got,” she said.

-In 1988, Yin’s father, Mao Zhenjing, was bringing his young son home after picking him up from a nursery in the city of Xian, which is located in the Shaanxi province.
+In 1988, Yin’s father, Mao Zhenjing, was bringing his young son home after picking him up from a nursery in the city of Xian, which is located in Shaanxi province.

 Yin requested a drink of water, so they stopped by a hotel entrance to get some.
-While Zhenjing was cooling the water, he took his eyes off his son for a short moment, and in that brief timeframe, he was stolen.
+While Zhenjing was cooling the water, he took his eyes off his son for a short moment, and in that brief time frame, he was stolen.

 The parents spent years searching for their son.
-Jingzhi even quit her job so she could pass out some 100,000 fliers to multiple municipalities in China.
+Jingzhi even quit her job so she could pass out some 100,000 flyers to multiple municipalities in China.

-She also began volunteering for a group called “Baby Come Back Home” to help other families searching for their lost children.
+She also began volunteering for a group called “Baby Come Back Home” to help other families searching for lost children.
 She allegedly helped to reunite at least 29 children with their parents in the process.

 In the meantime, Jingzhi continued her search for her son by making appearances on several Chinese television shows, including The X Factor, to seek information and assistance in searching for her child.